-Discussion in 'Fly Tying Step by Step / Video' started by Jack Devlin, Mar 29, 2013.
+Discussion in 'Fly Tying Step by Step' started by Jack Devlin, Mar 29, 2013.

 Awesome video.
 Makes things very easy to understand.
 Thanks.

 I've learned the advantage of buck tail over the synthetics and other hair is that the buck tail does not shrink when wet so you maintain a larger profile.
 I was very disappointed to find that the Icelandic Sheep hair shrinks up like marabou when wet... same with some of the synthetics.

 A Fish Skull would work quite well with that pattern.